corrode/corrode.github.io/content/blog/simple/index.md

 The first version of the code was built by an engineer who wanted to make the system "flexible and extensible."
 The second was written by a developer who just solved the problem at hand and tried to parse a CSV file.

 Turns out there was never once a need to parse anything other than CSV files.
 One lesson here is that the path to complexity is paved with good intentions.
 **A series of individually perfectly reasonable decisions can lead to an overly complex, unmaintainable system.**
+And taken in isolation, each small bit of complexity looks harmless.
+But complexity quickly compounds.

 More experienced developers tend to use more abstractions because they get excited about the possibilities.
 And I can't blame them, really.